Representing the Club Cricket Conference

 Our cricket appeals to those players who aspire to play competitive representative cricket for pleasure at the highest amateur levels or those who may have focussed on their academic studies or a non cricketing career but are now seeking a pathway into the professional game.

 In recent years the Conference has broadened substantially the opportunities afforded to players within its Member clubs.
 A major expansion in the CCC match programme now provides a wider range of opportunities for men and women.
-An Under 21 XI , which from time to time may include U25 players to suit our oppposition, plays most of its matches during the university summer holidays and provides the opportunity to progress to the full Conference Representative XI.
+An Under 25 XI, plays most of its matches during the university summer holidays and provides the opportunity to progress to the full Conference Representative XI.
 A President’s XI fulfils some of the Conference’s historic fixtures and those honouring clubs’ major milestones such as 100th and 150th anniversaries.

 To play for the men's or women's Representative XIs of the Club Cricket Conference is to play amongst the pre-eminent club cricketers of the era.
 Selection is highly competitive with a field of choice of some 30,000 players within the Member clubs of the Conference.
 A further substantial number are represented by the Midlands Club Cricket Conference and League Cricket Conference who also contribute to the touring squads.

 Representative Men's and Women's XI's: These are the strongest sides the Conference can field against powerful opposition.
 Both Men's and Women's XIs have a growing fixture list.

 President's XI: This is an XI which honours traditional and goodwill fixtures and often provides the opportunity for new players to show their worth.

 U-25 XI: This XI has a varied age guide to suit the the nature of the opposition.
 It also has a growing fixture list and provides a pathway for young players to the full Representative XI.

 Touring XI's: Tourists are selected from the players who have demonstrated their skills and commitment to the Conference.